CHAIRMAN OF THE HERITAGE ALLIANCE – LOYD GROSSMAN

 Loyd’s knowledge of and fascination with food led him to create his own brand in 1995, which became Britain’s most successful new premium food brand.

 Loyd is Patron of the Association for Heritage Interpretation, Patron of Heritage Open Days, Patron of the Haslemere Educational Museum and Patron of the Historic Lincoln Trust.
 He is President of the British Association of Friends of Museums and a Fellow of St Deiniol’s Library.
 He was a member of the Court of Governors of the LSE from 1996-2009 and is now an Emeritus Governor of the LSE.
-He is a Member of the Council of the British School at Rome.
+He is a Member of the Council of the British School at Rome and a member of the board of the Association of Leading Visitor Attractions.

 In 2007 he was appointed Chairman of The Churches Conservation Trust, and in 2008 he became Chairman of the University for the Creative Arts.
-In 2009 Loyd was appointed Chairman of The Heritage Alliance.
+In 2009 Loyd was appointed Chairman of the Heritage Alliance which represents some 90 non-governmental and voluntary organisations working in the heritage sector.

-He is a member of the Court of Assistants of the Company of Arts Scholars, Dealers and Collectors, an Honorary Liveryman of the Worshipful Company of Glaziers, a Fellow of the Society of Antiquaries, a Fellow of the Society of Antiquaries of Scotland, a Fellow of the Royal Society of Medicine and a Fellow of the Royal Society of Arts.
+He is a member of the Court of Assistants of the Company of Arts Scholars, an Honorary Liveryman of the Worshipful Company of Glaziers, a Liveryman of the Worshipful Company of Carpenters, a Fellow of the Society of Antiquaries, a Fellow of the Society of Antiquaries of Scotland, a Fellow of the Royal Society of Medicine and a Fellow of the Royal Society of Arts.
 Loyd was appointed OBE in 2003 and was awarded a Doctor of Letters degree in 2007 by the University of Chester in recognition of his heritage work.
 In January 2011 the University of Lincoln awarded him an honorary Doctor of Arts degree in recognition of his contribution to the cultural heritage sector.

 Loyd is a keen scuba diver and an enthusiastic guitarist: he has performed recently at the Glastonbury, Vintage, Guilfest and Rebellion festivals.